Regine250/plsql-window-functions-Regine-Pacis-IGIHOZO/README.md

 9. W3Schools — SQL Window Functions (examples).
 10. Course lecture slides / class notes.

-> (Add links and full citations in the README when you finalize.)

 ---

 ## 8. Integrity Statement
 All sources were properly cited.
 Implementations and analysis represent original work.
 No AI-generated content was copied without attribution or adaptation.

----

-## 9. Submission template (email)
-To: eric.maniraguha@auca.ac.rw
-Subject: Repository Submission — plsql-window-functions-[lastname]-[firstname]

-Body: